Our Gardening Year 2023

 The following day with William here, we press on and I manage to finish the hedge laying, and William saws up most of the brash into usable logs, down to 1-inch size, in a hard morning’s work.
 Snow is forecast for the afternoon, so we stop.
 The first flurry arrives around 2.30 pm.
 By evening we have a significant covering.

 Some snowdrops arrive the following day, which need planting a.s.a.p.
 I sweep the snow off the PV panels for the first time, and Fiona and I clear both the yard and the first steep section of our track.
-We know from past experiences that allowing snow to build up, then freeze can make access in and out impossible.
+We know from past experiences that allowing snow to build up, and then freeze can make access in and out impossible.
 And forecasts frequently change within hours so can be unreliable.
 This is exhausting work in the cold, or at least it is now!

 Fiona works on fixing lichen fragments to our surplus “Ripples” ring offcuts, for a new mobile idea I’ve just had.

-Fiona is also now in daily hay-feeding mode for our ewes in the lower meadows, which is where we try to store most of our hay in the lower shed.
+Fiona is also now in the daily hay-feeding mode for our ewes in the lower meadows, which is where we try to store most of our hay in the lower shed.
 Overnight, after a period of melting up until 10 pm, more hail falls and we have another hard frost.

 The following day everything is melded snow, ice, and hail.
 It takes me an hour to clear the PV panels, the worst I’ve ever known, and frankly, I’m knackered after doing this.
 The yard/paths stay almost unchanged all day.
 No chance of getting out, even if we wanted to.
 But lots of fabulous light, which is a relief after the recent gloom.